darasus/ai-blog/content/how-to-train-your-dog-to-come-when-called.md

   to come when called is to use positive reinforcement.
 This means giving a reward for completing a certain action for completing your dog's task.
 If your dog doesn’t get it after a few times, you can try again another day.
+intro: >-
+  Do you have a well-trained dog?
+If not, are you looking for a way to improve?
+Coming when called is an essential command that most pet owners neglect.
+When your dog comes when called, it means he will come back to you right away and not run away or chase something else.
+This will help keep your dog safe, especially if he’s prone to running away or chasing objects or other animals.
+It also helps with training and makes everyday interactions much easier than having to constantly chase after your pet.

+  But perhaps the most important reason why you should train your dog to come when called is because it might just save his life one day.
+In many cases, dogs that run away don’t get lost, they are just trying to find a way back home.
+Therefore, knowing how to train your dog to come when called can be the difference between him coming home safe and sound or getting lost forever.
+And let’s face it – nobody wants that!
 ---

 ## How To Train Your Dog To Come When Called – The Basics